jdacjohn/cra-investments/wp-content/plugins/simple-custom-css/readme.txt

 1. The Simple Custom CSS Administration Screen

+2. The Simple Custom CSS Customizer Section

 == Changelog ==

+= 4.0 =
+* New Customizer Control (still compatible with older WP versions)
+* Added colors and linting to the Settings Page
+* Updated hooks to replace hyphens with underscores
+* Tested for WPCS compliance
+* Tested for compatibility with WP version 4.9.4

+= 3.3 =
+* Added support for https://
+* Added base support for Danish language.
+Thanks @ThomasDK81!
+* Tested for compatibility with WP version 4.4.1

 = 3.2 =
 * Tested for compatibility with WP 4.1
-* Improved architecture to reduce the number of queries (Thanks, dannyvankooten!)
+* Improved architecture to reduce the number of queries (Thanks, @dvankooten!)

 = 3.0.1 =
 * Tested for compatibility with WP 3.9.1